 Father Galloni formed the St. Isidore Society here about the middle of the 1910s because the parish was largely made up of farmers, and he encouraged devotion to the saint who is patron of farmers.
 Father Galloni claimed St. Isidore as Patron of the community.

 All male Catholics, having made their First Holy Communion and paying yearly dues of fifty cents, were officially members.
 The main function of this organization was to provide the members with a Requiem High Mass upon their death and to have all its living and deceased members remembered in a monthly Mass.

 In its prime, the St. Isidore Society provided for the upkeep and maintenance of the cemetery which had been placed under the patronage of their chosen Saint.
-They served as honorary pallbearers en masse for most funerals.

 The Sacred Heart of Jesus

 The Sacred Heart of Jesus window was donated in memory of Beatrice Morara who was killed in a car accident as a young woman.
 Her mother had a keen devotion to the Sacred Heart of Jesus, and it is said that she had a picture of him in every room of her house.
 She chose to honor the Sacred Heart by choosing his image for this window.

 The Sacred Heart of Jesus came about when Jesus appeared to Saint Margaret Mary and requested that she, as His special instrument, start a devotion to His Sacred Heart with the nine Fridays and the Holy Hour, and asked that the feast of the Sacred Heart be established.
 This began to be observed in 1686.
 Soon, observation of the feast of the Sacred Heart spread.
 He promised the special favor of obtaining heaven for those who went to confession and received Holy Communion on nine consecutive First Fridays, and those who kept a picture of His Sacred Heart in their homes, and had special devotion to it would not die without benefit of the last sacraments.